 - Major: students’ primary area of academic focus/study.

 - Minor: student’s secondary or supporting area of academic focus/study.

-- Registrar: college staff member that in part, manages campus policies and practices in support of students’ academic records, students’ registration and enrollment, their progress towards degree completion, and their academic standing.
+- Registrar: a college staff member who in part, manages campus policies and practices in support of students’ academic records, students’ registration and enrollment, their progress towards degree completion, and their academic standing.